zackerthescar/site-source/content/2022-11-27-NIX-NIX-NIX.md

     ...
     ```

+    Note that `i915` is the Intel kernel module!
+Do `lsmod` to investigate
+    what modules you need rather than blindly using `i915`!

 # Even more to talk about

 There is a _lot_ to the Nix ecosystem, as you can see from the trinity at the